35 Best Things to Do in Cozumel Mexico in 2025

 The tour also includes a Mexican lunch at the popular San Martin beach club, so you’ll be sure to have a delicious and authentic experience.

-Please note that this tour is only available for those who know how to drive a stick shift, as the vehicles are manual transmission only.
+Note this tour is only available for those who know how to drive a stick shift, as the vehicles are manual transmission only.

-14. Take a Mexican Cooking Class in Cozumel
+19. Take a Mexican Cooking Class in Cozumel

 During the class, participants will have a hands-on culinary experience and learn how to prepare Josefina’s family recipes.